Nithish-code17/PCB_LOCAL_INSPECTION/README.txt

 Project Objective:

 This project is built as a local prototype for automated PCB visual inspection.
 The goal is to detect visible defects from static PCB images using classical computer vision techni
-The current system focuses on:
+The current system focuses o
 - scratch de
 - missing component / major mismatch detection
 - dent / blob-like defect